 - Weekly alternating judge presiding

-- All defendants (IN JAIL) with criminal and traffic misdemeanors arrested before 12:30 a.m. the morning of court.
+- All defendants (IN JAIL) with criminal and traffic misdemeanors arrested before 11:00 p.m. the night before court.

 - All defendants (IN JAIL) with new felony cases or preliminary hearings.